Bowen opts to bring manslaughter case to trial

-A court case related to the death of a Moberly woman is being extended again, more than two years after her death, after the accused backed out of a plea deal Oct.
+The case of a Moberly man accused of causing the death of his wife has been extended after he backed out of a plea deal Oct.
 9.

-Danny Bowen, 39, is facing five felonies, first-degree involuntary manslaughter and four counts of first-degree child endangerment without sexual contact, after a June 2017 car accident that killed Nicole Ashbaker and injured Bowen and four children.
+Danny Bowen, 39, faces five felonies — one count of first-degree involuntary manslaughter and four counts of first-degree child endangerment, after a June 2017 car accident that killed Nicole Ashbaker and injured Bowen and four children.

 Ashbaker died June 10, 2017 after her Chevrolet Suburban went off the road and flipped on Route C near Huntsville.
 Bowen, who was sitting in the passenger’s seat, and four children in the back seats sustained injuries in the crash.

 Charges were initially filed against Bowen and later dropped while former Randolph County Prosecuting Attorney Mike Fusselman awaited reports from the highway patrol.
-Charges were later refiled in January 2018.
+Charges refiled in January 2018.

 A disposition hearing was scheduled for Oct.
 9. He was expected to accept a plea deal at that hearing, but Bowen, through his attorney, requested that his case be brought to trial.